Stabilizing a linear system using phone calls when time is information: The estimation problem

 \subsection{Necessary condition}

-The next theorem provides a necessary rate for the state estimation error to tend to zero in probability. \begin{theorem} Consider the estimation problem depicted in Fig.~\ref{The observation problem} with system dynamics~\eqref{estprob}.
-Consider transmitting $n$ symbols over the telephone signaling channel~\eqref{channelm}, and a sequence of estimation times satisfying \eqref{tamoomnemishe2}.
-If ${|\XE(t_n)-\XEH(t_n)|\overset{P}{\rightarrow}0}$, then
+The next theorem provides a necessary condition on the timing capacity for the state estimation error to tend to zero in probability. \begin{theorem} Assume that $W_i, S_i$ are i.i.d.
+Consider the estimation problem depicted in Fig.~\ref{The observation problem} with system dynamics~\eqref{estprob}.
+Consider transmitting $n$ symbols over the telephone signaling channel~\eqref{channelm}, and for any $\nu>0$ let the sequence of estimation times satisfy \eqref{tamoomnemishe3}.
+If ${|\XE(\timenN)-\XEH(\timenN)|\overset{P}{\rightarrow}0}$, then

 and consequently

 \end{theorem}